Street food at its best!

-Roughly cut the onion and pop into a food processor with the garlic and pulse till roughly chopped, then add the parsley and pulse again.
+Roughly cut the onion and pop into a food processor with the garlic and pulse till roughly chopped, then add the parsley and fresh coriander and pulse again.

-3 - Add the chickpeas to the processor with a squeeze of lemon juice and blitz it until it forms a thick paste, you want it to have some bits in but also to hold its shape.
+3 - Add the chickpeas to the processor with a squeeze of lemon juice and blitz it until it forms a coarse paste.
+You want the mixture to get blended but not overly soft and mushy.

 Pulse, then tip out into a bowl and make sure its all mixed together.

 5 - Fill a saucepan with sunflower oil and whilst that's heating up shape the falafel.
 I shape them as I would if I was making meatballs, using slightly damp hands I shape them into little balls and then flatten them slightly - ideally you wont want them any bigger than about the size of a golf ball or they will burn on the outside before they've had a chance to cook inside.

 6 - Deep fry in the oil for about 2-3 minutes till the outside is browned and crisp and remove onto some kitchen towel to drain.

 Enjoy them hot with a nice fresh salad and yoghurt or tahini as they are, or wrapped in a warm pitta!